Skip to content

 Competition began on Saturday, January 4, with the 65-and-older men the first to tackle the 2.5-kilometer course.
 Robert Ogren (Bloomington, Minn./ The Fix Studio/Power Fix CX) earned the U.S. its first of nine total top ten finishes by placing seventh.

 Also on course was the combined women’s 50+ field.
-After overcoming some pre-race mechanical issues, Lori Cooke (Pembroke, Mass./Cycle Lodge) stormed to victory, earning her first rainbow jersey after stopping the clock nearly a minute ahead of her closest competitor.
+After overcoming some pre-race mechanical issues, Lori Cooke (Pembroke, Mass./Cycle Lodge) stormed to victory, earning her first rainbow after stopping the clock nearly a minute ahead of her closest competitor.
 Joining Cooke on the women’s 50+ podium was bronze medalist Karen Brems (Redwood City, Calif./Team Rambuski Law).
 Lillian Pfluke (Wilmington, Del./US Metro Transports) was behind her in fourth.

 Sunday’s competition began with the 50-54 men, where Kevin Hines (E. Wareham, Mass./Corner Cycle Cycling Club) just missed a podium spot, taking fourth by nearly seven seconds.
 Fellow Massachusetts riders Geoffrey House (Great Barrington, Mass./Northampton Cycling Club) and Alec Petro (Duxbury, Mass./Corner Cycle Cycling Club) came in at 13th and 24th, respectively.